lizard43/ESP8266workshop/README.md

 * DHT11 Temperature & Humidity Sensor
 * Micro USB data cable
 * MB-102 Solderless Breadboard with 830 tie points and 2 buses
-* 30 dupont jumper wires (10 M-M, 10 F-F, 10 M-F)
+* 30 Dupont jumper wires (10 M-M, 10 F-F, 10 M-F)
+* 3D printed NodeMCU case

+You will need to bring your own laptop and the ability to install software (administrator password may be required).

+Some software experience is recommended but we'll provide the code if needed.
+Experience with Arduinos (such as from our previous workshop) is also great but not essential.
+We can help you at each step.

 We'll do the following exercises:
 * ESP8266 overview
 * Setup development environment
 * Build a Wifi client
+* I2C and scanning for devices
-* Learn how to display graphics and text on OLED
+* Display graphics and text on OLED
 * WiFi Scanner and display OLED display
 * Display temperature and humidity on OLED display
 * Create a Web server